Hiring a Concrete Contractor: What to Know

 Contractor classification varies by state.
 California's Contractors State License Board (CSLB), for example, maintains a dedicated C-8 Concrete Contractor Classification that defines permissible scope for licensed concrete professionals.
 Other states use broader general contractor licenses with subclassifications, or require separate specialty trade licenses for structural versus decorative work.
 Across the United States, contractor licensing is administered at the state level — there is no single federal license for concrete work.

-The concrete listings directory on this resource covers contractors operating nationally, organized by service type and geography.
+The concrete providers provider network on this resource covers contractors operating nationally, organized by service type and geography.

 How it works